bmdub/AutoStat/README.md

 - Mean, Standard Deviation<br/>
 - N Most Frequent Occurrences (Estimated)<br/>
 - Percentile Values (Estimated)<br/>
-- Existence Comparison (Estimated, compares the existence of all unique values between 2 data sets)<br/>
+- Existence Comparison (Estimated, the percentage of values that exist between 2 data sets)<br/>
-- Sample Comparison (Estimated, compares the values between two data sets for key-matched records)<br/>
+- Sample Comparison (Estimated, match rate for values between two data sets given that the specified key for the two objects are equal)<br/>

 Note: This class is not thread-safe.